 PEOPLE with long memories and eagle-eyes may have experienced deja vu following the unveiling of Basildon’s new town sign.

-Put up at the side of the A127 on a roundabout at the Basildon slip road, the £90,000 Basilwood sign has dominated the headlines and attracted criticism and fans in equal measure.
+Put up at the side of the A127 on a roundabout at the Basildon slip road, the £90,000 Basilwood sign has dominated the headlines and attracted criticism and fans

 But the Echo can reveal this is not the first time the district has had its very own Hollywood-style sign.

 Back in 1956, the town had its first gigantic logo.

 The “Basildon Town Centre Site” was put up just north of Nethermayne, as work finally got under way to build the new town.

 The 22 letters were each 3ft 6ins high and stood opposite the railway line to show commuters passing through the area where Basildon town would be.